The Path to Public Service at SEAS

 Journalists Discuss Trump’s Effect on the GOP at Harvard IOP Forum

 Ed.
-Note--The Crimson does not necessarily endorse opinions expressed in printed communications.
-No attention will be paid to anonymous letters and only under special conditions, at the request of the writer, will names be withheld.
-Only letters under 400 words can be printed because of space limitations.)
+Note--The Crimson does not necessarily endorse opinions expressed to printed communications.
+No attention will be paid to anonymous letters and only under special conditions, at the request of the writer, will names be withheld.)

 To the Editor of the Crimson:

 It is not my intention to become involved in the polemics now being bandied about by professional sensationalists of the Press and Righteous Reverends, upon the one hand, and members of the student body upon the other.
 Those who advocate a new padlock for the stable are not only a little late in so doing, but they also seem to be doing it from a purely personal viewpoint: the Press of Boston because the subject makes good copy; the Pastors of Cambridge because they perhaps think that now is an excellent time to steer a few of the wayward flock into the fold.
 But I think it is time for the undergraduate body to rise in righteous wrath at the suggestions concerning curbs to be placed upon their personal freedoms.